dimi-lab/SpaFlow/deployment/README.md

 Use GCP Cloud Build to build a spaFlow container.

-1. Create an Artifact Registry in your GCP project, build and push a spaFlow container using Cloud Build and the `Dockerfile`
+1. Create an Artifact Registry in your GCP project, build and push a spaFlow container using Cloud Build and the `Dockerfile` & `.dockerignore` files
 2. Create a `cloudbuild.yaml` for use in building the container using Cloud Build
 3. Use `gcloud builds submit --tag us-central1-docker.pkg.dev/<GCP-project>/images/spaflow`